CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 * The management plane of the agent must itself also operate at the speed of auto-scaling and support elasticity (e.g. be able to keep up with incredibly dynamic IP addressing, such as the same address used by multiple workloads within a single hour).
 Traditional tools aren't normally designed for this degree of velocity, creating the same issue as we discussed with network security and firewalls.

-* Agents shouldn't increase attack surface due to communications/networking or other requirements.
+* Agents shouldn't increase attack surface due to communications/networking or other requirements that increase the attack surface.
 While this is always true, there is a greater likelihood of an agent becoming a security risk in cloud for a few reasons:
 	* We have a greater ability to run immutable systems, and an agent, like any piece of software, opens up additional attack surface, especially if it ingests configuration changes and signatures that could be used as an attack vector.
 	* In cloud we also tend to run fewer different services with a smaller set of networking ports on any given virtual machine (or container), as compared to a physical server.
 Some agents require opening up additional firewall ports, which increases the network attack surface.
 	* This doesn't mean agents always create new security risks, but the benefits need to be balanced before simply assuming the security upside.

 * File integrity monitoring can be an effective means of detecting unapproved changes to running immutable instances.
 Immutable workloads typically require fewer additional security tools, due to their hardened nature.
 They are locked down more than the usual servers and tend to run a smaller set of services.
 File integrity monitoring, which tends to be very lightweight, can be a good security control for immutable workloads since you should essentially have zero false positives by their unchanging nature.

-* Long-running VMs that still run standard security controls may be more isolated on the network, changing how they are managed.
+* Long-running VMs that still run standard security controls may be isolated on the network, changing how they are managed.
 You might experience difficulty in connecting your management tool to a virtual machine running in a private network subnet.
 While you can technically run the management tool in the same subnet, this could increase costs significantly and be more difficult to manage.

 * Cloud workloads running in isolation are typically less resilient than on physical infrastructure, due to the abstraction.
-Disaster recovery for these is extremely important.
+Providing disaster recovery for these is extremely important.

 ### Changes to workload security monitoring and logging

 Security logging/monitoring is more complex in cloud computing:

 * IP addresses in logs won't necessarily reflect a particular workflow since multiple virtual machines may share the same IP address over a period of time, and some workloads like containers and serverless may not have a recognizable IP address at all.
 Thus you need to collect some other unique identifiers in the logs to be assured you know what the log entries actual refer to.
+These unique identifiers need to account for ephemeral systems which may only be active for a short period of time.

 * Logs need to be offloaded and collected externally more quickly due to the higher velocity of change in cloud.
 You can easily lose logs in an auto-scale group if they aren't collected before the cloud controller shuts down an unneeded instance.
 	* Logging architectures need to account for cloud storage and networking costs.
-For example, sending all logs from instances in a public cloud to an on-premises SIEM may be cost prohibitive, due to the extra Internet networking fees.
+For example, sending all logs from instances in a public cloud to an on-premises SIEM may be cost prohibitive, due to the additional internal storage and extra Internet networking fees.

 ### Changes to vulnerability assessment